 Odessa is slightly more expensive than others cities in Ukraine such as Kharkiv or Lviv but it is still very cheap for a tourist when compared with other destinations in Europe.
 The prices vary from season to season but expect the most expensive time to be during June to August.
 A meal for two at night can cost on average US$28 but this includes wine and a dessert and a lunch can cost as little as US$5.

 The top travel tip for Odessa is to have lots of suncream with you when visiting the coastal beaches during the summer months.
 When going in sightseeing tours bring bottled water with you especially on hot days.
-Be careful of pickpockets as they are always waiting for the opportune moment to rob you when there are crowds.
-At night it is not recommended to was alone especially in dark streets,
+Always be aware of your surroundings and stay with your guide when you are on a tour.

 June, July, August up to late September are the nicest months with sun and good average temperatures.
 The hottest month is July when temperatures average 28 degrees Celsius.
 The coldest month of the year in Odessa is generally January with temperatures of zero degrees Celsius.
 July is the wettest month even though it is also the hottest month, so suncream and umbrella needed.
 October is the driest.